tamjid-ahsan/dsc-phase-1-project/README.md

 - Microsoft should focus only on releasing content in <b>English</b> for their kick-off.
 This gives them enough exposure and get noticed as a big player in the game, as they intend to be.
 Although they should focus on other territory to explore as there are ample opportunities left untapped.
 For example, in 2020 China surpassed North America in terms of industry value.\
 As Microsoft has business across the globe, this should be relatively straight forward for them.

-- I am also choosing not to focus on <b>ultra-low</b> budget movies for this analysis.
+- I am also choosing not to include <b>ultra-low</b> budget movies for this analysis.
 Microsoft is one of the biggest corporations on earth.
-They have financial support to go for the big studios.
+They have financial support to go after the big studios.
 - I am also not including <b>'Documentary', 'Short', 'Adult', 'Reality-TV', 'Game-Show', 'Talk-Show', 'News', 'Film-Noir'</b> titles.
 Those are entirely different class of product to be compared with conventional movies.